- Viewing 10 posts - 1 through 10 (of 10 total)

 wow that was such a great piece. thank you for that. and thank you for those words.3 years ago

 Thank you for opening up this discussing Fay & all those who contributed.

 In the face of such baseless violence I find deep solace in small sincere acts of love and goodwill.
 The heartwarming accounts of first responders and volunteers who rushed selflessly to Pittsburgh to help out in whatever way & the unity throughout the communities and different faiths.

 Its these things that give me hope & way to continue believing in the ultimate goodness of people and humanity

-May we only share in good news!4 months ago
+May we only share in good news!3 years ago

 As I am now home for shabbos for the first time since the shooting, a part of me is nervous to go to my shul. is anyone else still feeling this way?